 Gallery 1—Introduction to Natural History

 This gallery is on the first floor of the museum.
 A visit to this gallery puts visitors in touch with the origin and evolution of all living beings and their diversity.
 This includes our flora and fauna.
-Through evolutionary changes, a presentation traces the evolution of contemporary life.

 Another section shows animals and plants in their natural habitat.
 Pollination in flowers, the usefulness of plants, good and harmful insects, the use of camouflage, etc are clearly showcased here.
 Not only is the information here useful to visitors but teachers can also use it as extra information while teaching particular topics.